Wall St Week Ahead: Pullback possible after S&P's milestone

 The broad index is also within a stone's throw of its intraday record of 1,576.09.
 The Dow surpassed its record close on March 5 and set a series of records, ending Thursday at 14,578.54.

 The S&P has risen for 11 of the past 13 weeks, up 0.4 percent over the past two weeks.
-In contrast, the CBOE Volatility index .VIX, a measure of investor anxiety, is up about 14.5 percent over the same period.
+In contrast, the CBOE Volatility index, a measure of investor anxiety, is up about 14.5 percent over the same period.

 "The increase in volatility we've seen is far more likely to be the sign of a short-term top" than the trend of investors buying on dips, Arbeter said.
 "If that volatility persists, then you would need to worry about an intermediate top."